raphaelmansuy/tutorials/README.md

 ## 🎯 **Our Mission**

-**Empowering 1 million developers worldwide** to master cloud computing and AI technologies through hands-on, production-ready learning experiences.
+**Empowerin developers worldwide** to master cloud computing and AI technologies through hands-on, production-ready learning experiences.
 We believe that cutting-edge technical skills should be accessible to everyone—from complete beginners taking their first steps into the cloud, to seasoned professionals architecting the future of enterprise AI.

 ### 👨‍💻 **Meet Your Guide: Raphaël MANSUY**

-This academy is crafted by **Raphaël MANSUY**, a visionary technologist with 20+ years of transforming businesses through cloud and AI innovation.
-As CTO of [Elitizon](https://www.elitizon.com/) and founder of the [QuantaLogic](https://www.quantalogic.app/) AI platform, Raphaël has guided Fortune 500 companies through digital transformation journeys and now shares this expertise with the global developer community.
+Meet **Raphaël MANSUY**—your guide on this journey.
+With hands-on experience leading cloud and AI projects at startups and global enterprises, Raphaël is passionate about making advanced technology accessible to all developers.
+As CTO of [Elitizon](https://www.elitizon.com/) and founder of [QuantaLogic](https://www.quantalogic.app/), he brings practical insights and a collaborative approach to help you master real-world cloud and AI skills.

 ---